DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 of sex work in Turkish linguistic sphere is not a turn-off.
 On the contrary, in fact, it is almost a requirement.

-Occasionally, a Turkish-speaking female performer who doesn’t observe this mutually agreed-upon convention will appear on these channels.
-Her broadcasts immediately receive the same attention as for the performers that “play the game.”
-But, at the moment the Turkish-speaking male audience members gather the clues that the performer may indeed be a “real" housewife or a student, a “real” woman just seeking erotic thrill by playing out a sexual fantasy or by exposing herself, or just “talking to strangers” of the opposite sex, they respond with a particular reaction.
-If the performer is not asking for “tokens,” if she seems to be hesitant to respond to their insistent demands for showing more flesh, or performing the acts they desire, the doubts of the audience grow.
+Occasionally, a Turkish-speaking female performer who doesn't observe this mutually agreed-upon convention will appear on these channels.
+Her broadcasts immediately receive the same attention as for the performers that 'play the game'.
+But, at the moment the Turkish-speaking male audience members gather the clues that the performer may indeed be a 'real' housewife or a student, a 'real' woman just seeking erotic thrill by playing out a sexual fantasy or by exposing herself, or just 'talking to strangers' of the opposite sex, they respond with a particular reaction.
+If the performer is not asking for 'tokens', if she seems to be hesitant to respond to their insistent demands for showing more flesh, or performing the acts they desire, the doubts of the audience grow.
 They resist buying the idea that they are actually interacting with a woman who is not doing sex work but just seeking erotic thrill.
-The audience first starts to question the authenticity (the “realness”) of the performer, often claiming that the performance is fake or recorded.
-If the performer proves that the performance is a “live broadcast” (by spontaneously responding to her audience’s comments), and she confirms that she is really there talking to them, the reaction of the audience becomes more aggressive.
+The audience first starts to question the authenticity (the 'realness') of the performer, often claiming that the performance is fake or recorded.
+If the performer proves that the performance is a 'live broadcast' (by spontaneously responding to her audience's comments), and she confirms that she is really there talking to them, the reaction of the audience becomes more aggressive.
 Their demands to see more flesh in exchange for tokens become more insistent.
 If the performer continues to ignore their demands and imposes her own will, which proves that she is not interested in rewards, she is not a sex worker, she is just a woman looking for erotic thrill, the tension turns into a crisis.
-The “realness” of the performer in other linguistic spheres, which serves to amplify her seductive power in this medium, is enhanced by her disambiguating herself from sex workers; in the Turkish sphere, however, this would function in the opposite way, with such “realness” creating a sober repulsion in Turkish-speaking male audience members.
-Confronted with proof of such “realness,” the only response left for the audience is the denial of enjoyment through a moral reaffirmation that is attached to the nationalist fantasy.
-“This woman can’t be Turkish…!” the audience cries, “She is either Armenian, or Kurdish, or Greek perhaps?”
+The 'realness' of the performer in other linguistic spheres, which serves to amplify her seductive power in this medium, is enhanced by her disambiguating herself from sex workers; in the Turkish sphere, however, this would function in the opposite way, with such 'realness' creating a sober repulsion in Turkish-speaking male audience members.
+Confronted with proof of such 'realness,' the only response left for the audience is the denial of enjoyment through a moral reaffirmation that is attached to the nationalist fantasy.
+'This woman can't be Turkish…!' the audience cries, 'She is either Armenian, or Kurdish, or Greek perhaps?'
 And before the frustrated woman finally decides to end her show, we often see remarks about how bad this webcam is for Turkish culture, how it corrupts the social values.
-“These things are not good for us!” the Turkish speaking male audience concludes.
+"These things are not good for us!" the Turkish speaking male audience concludes.

 This pattern repeats itself almost every time a Turkish-speaking female